samayo/bulletproof/README.md

 ```

 ##### Image Manipulation
-Bulletproof is for uploading image sonly, to watermark, crop, resize images, checkout
-the separate functions in [`src/utils`][utils]
+If you want to crop, resize or watermark images, use the functions in the separate folder:    [`src/utils`][utils]

 #### Creating your own custom errors
 To create your own errors and responses, instead of the default error messages, use exceptions: